Skip to content

 A

 Optic glioma is a benign tumor (pilocytic astrocytoma) common in children, often associated with NF1.
-CT/MRI shows uniform enlargement and downward kinking of the optic nerve.
+CT/MRI shows uniform enlargement of the optic nerve and downward kinking.
 Optic nerve sheath meningioma is more common in adult women, sometimes associated with NF2, and is differentiated by the tram-track sign (calcification or contrast enhancement along the optic nerve sheath) on CT/MRI.

-Since the tumor is benign and common in children, if it is confined to the intraorbital optic nerve, surgical resection or radiation therapy is generally not performed.
-Careful observation with regular imaging (MRI every 3-6 months) is the basic policy.
+Because the tumor is benign and common in children, surgical resection or radiation therapy is generally not performed when the tumor is confined to the intraorbital optic nerve.
+The basic policy is careful observation with regular imaging (MRI every 3–6 months).

-Surgery was once performed, but due to the high risk of irreversible blindness, surgical resection is now avoided.
-In cases associated with NF1, spontaneous regression has been reported, so particularly careful observation is conducted.
+Surgery was once performed, but due to the high risk of irreversible blindness, surgical resection is now generally avoided.
+In NF1-associated cases, spontaneous regression has been reported, so particularly careful observation is undertaken.

-Section titled “Chemotherapy (for Progressive Cases or Visual Decline)”
+Section titled “Chemotherapy (Progressive Cases or Vision Loss)”

-When visual decline or tumor progression occurs, combination chemotherapy with carboplatin and vincristine (CV therapy) is used as standard first-line treatment3)4).
+When vision loss or tumor progression occurs, combination chemotherapy with carboplatin and vincristine (CV therapy) is used as standard first-line treatment3)4).

 • Carboplatin: 550 mg/m² IV, every 3 weeks

-The objective response rate (partial remission plus stabilization) of CV therapy is reported to be 60-80%4).
+The objective response rate (partial remission + stabilization) of CV therapy is reported to be 60–80%4).

 Second-line treatment options: